-- (a) During 2006, none of the Named Executive Officers earned a non-equity bonus that was not based on the achievement of a pre-established performance target.
+- (a) Includes 401(k) matching contributions paid by the Company for the benefit of the Named Executive Officers.
+During 2007, none of the Named Executive Officers earned a non-equity bonus that was not based on the achievement of a pre-established performance target.
 Bonuses earned that were tied to pre-established performance targets are reported under the columns entitled "Stock Awards" and "Non-Equity Incentive Plan Compensation." - (b) See "Compensation Discussion and Analysis Bonuses" for a description of stock awards granted to executive officers under our incentive bonus plan.
 Amounts shown for 2006 were awarded to the executives based on 2006 financial results, but were not paid until 2007.
-The dollar amount shown for each stock award represents the full fair market value of the stock award on the date of grant. - (c) The dollar amount shown is based on the grant date fair market value of the options awarded during 2006 as computed in accordance with FAS 123R. - (d) See "Compensation Discussion and Analysis Bonuses" for a description of non-equity incentive plan compensation for executive officers under our incentive bonus plan.
-Amounts shown for 2006 were awarded to the executives based on 2006 financial results, but were not paid until 2007. - (e) See "Compensation Discussion and Analysis Perquisites" for a description of other compensation paid to executive officers.
-The amounts shown include payments by the Company for (i) unused vacation time off (see "Vacation Pay" above), (ii) automobiles used by the Named Executive Officers (iii) club memberships used by Mr. Coker and (iv) 401(k) Plan matching contributions (See "401(k) Plan" above).
-With respect to (ii) and (iii), the Company has only disclosed the portion of such items determined to be related to the Named Executive Officer's personal use. - (f) Includes 5,437, 1,767, 1,663, 2,078 and 3,741 restricted shares for Messrs.
+Amounts shown for 2007 were awarded to the executives based on 2007 financial results, but were not paid until 2008.
+The dollar amount shown for each stock award represents the full fair market value of the stock award on the date of grant. - (c) The dollar amount shown is based on the grant date fair market value of the options awarded during the applicable year as computed in accordance with FAS 123R. - (d) See "Compensation Discussion and Analysis Bonuses" for a description of non-equity incentive plan compensation for executive officers under our incentive bonus plan.
+Amounts shown for 2006 were awarded to the executives based on 2006 financial results, but were not paid until 2007.
+Amounts shown for 2007 were awarded to the executives based on 2007 financial results, but were not paid until 2008. - (e) See "Compensation Discussion and Analysis Perquisites" for a description of other compensation paid to executive officers.
+The amounts shown include payments by the Company for (i) unused vacation time off (see Vacation Pay above), (ii) automobiles used by the Named Executive Officers (iii) club memberships used by Mr. Coker and (iv) 401 (k) Plan matching contributions (See 401 (k) Plan above).
+With respect to (ii) and (iii), the Company has only disclosed the portion of such items determined to be related to the Named Executive Officer's personal use.

+- (f) Includes 6,931, 2,448 and 3,060 restricted shares for Messrs.
+Coker, Mertes, and Steele, respectively.
+The restrictions terminate with respect to half of these restricted shares on March 6, 2009, and with respect to the remainder of these restricted shares on March 6, 2010, provided that the respective officer remains employed by the Company through and including such dates.
+If the respective officer's employment with the Company terminates prior to March 6, 2009, he will forfeit all of these restricted shares but he shall be entitled to receive a cash payment as a consequence of such forfeiture equal to \$56,625 for Mr. Coker, \$20,000 for Mr. Mertes and \$25,000 for Mr. Steele.
+The officer is not entitled to any such cash payment if his employment with the Company terminates subsequent to March 6, 2009. - (g) Includes 5,437, 1,767, 1,663, 2,078 and 3,741 restricted shares for Messrs.
 Coker, Bell, Mertes, Pace and Steele, respectively.
-The restrictions will terminate with respect to half of these restricted shares on March 14, 2008, and with respect to the remainder of these restricted shares on March 14, 2009, provided that the respective officer remains employed by the Company through and including such dates.
-If the respective officer's employment with the Company terminates prior to March 14, 2008, he will forfeit all of these restricted shares but he shall be entitled to receive a cash payment as a consequence of such forfeiture equal - to \$32,701 for Mr. Coker, \$10,625 for Dr. Bell, \$10,000 for Mr. Mertes, \$12,500 for Mr. Pace and \$22,500 for Mr. Steele.
-The officer is not entitled to any such cash payment if his employment with the Company terminates subsequent to March 14, 2008.
+The restrictions terminated with respect to half of these restricted shares on March 14, 2008, and will terminate with respect to the remainder of these restricted shares on March 14, 2009, provided that the respective officer remains employed by the Company through and including such date.